Inca Jungle to Machu Picchu, Peru.

 Overview

-Our Inca Jungl Trek combines different activities during these 3 days of tour.
+Our Inca Jungle Trek combines different activities during these 3 days of tour.
 Enjoy the stunning views in the mountains surrounded by snow peaks while you descend from 4,315 m (14,156 ft) by bicycle (with all the safety gear) to the rainforest located at 1,500 m (4,921 ft).
 Feel the adrenaline rush during the whitewater rafting, which is perfect for beginners and the more experienced adventurer.
 End the busy first day by relaxing in the Cocalmayo hot spring with fantastic views of the Valley.
 Challenge yourself by ziplining over the valley.
 Finally, explore one of the new seven wonders of the world, Machu Picchu, and be impressed by its unbelievable buildings.
 All these in only three day tour from Cusco.

 Highlights: Machu Picchu, River rafting & Zipline